akretion/support/project_api/README.rst

 Project API
 ==============

-This module add a restricted json-rpc like API for exposing your project customer into the ERP of your customer
+This module adds a restricted json-rpc like API for exposing your project customer into the ERP of your customer

 Contributors